rwtodd/small_programs_2018/random_sentence/README.md

 I ran across Peter Norvig's page [comparing lisp and python][1], and wanted to see how a scala version would look.
-Then, for extra fun, I made a c++ version (non-tree only).
+Then, for extra fun, I made a c++ version and a Rust version (non-tree only).

 I think they turned out
 pretty well.
 In scala, the biggest difference is that I have to define what I mean by "Tree" for the type system's benefit.
 Otherwise, I was easily able to match the grammar definition syntax provided by Norvig's idiomatic python example:

 Python: